jamiejamiebobamie/flashcardApp/README.md

 Users select which computer science topics to review.</br>
 ![flashcard app](public/_menu.gif)

-And then cycle through the cards with touch gestures.
+And then cycle through the cards with touch gestures.</br>
 ![flashcard app](public/_cycleCards.gif)

 There are five gestures: